 - Changes in mood and personality.

 It is important to remember that you may become the point person for decisions about care, living options, financial or legal matters for your loved ones living with dementia.

-During this festive time of year, despite the challenges that may occur while being around people with dementia, remember to be grateful for the blessings and gifts of family and friends.
+Despite the challenges that may occur while being around people with dementia, remember to be grateful for the blessings and gifts of family and friends.